Please read this before making an appointment with us:

 We are happy to receive referrals from your GP, dermatologist, or other practitioner who has seen your skin lesion and deemed it suitable for removal in our service.
 We are also happy to receive enquiries from patients, but if you have not had your skin lesion seen by a medical practitioner first, or if you enquire and don’t provide information on what/where your skin lesion is, then we will ask you a few more questions and may ask you for photos of your lesion, to ensure that you are suitable for our service.
 If not deemed suitable then you will be advised and recommended appropriately.

-Please note that consultations by telephone or by email are not carried out in this service, and any correspondence made with you via email does not constitute or replace a face to face consultation, or be considered as medical advice.
+Please note that consultations by telephone or by email are not carried out in this service, and any correspondence made with you via email does not constitute or replace a face to face consultation, or to be considered as medical advice.

 The procedures and expected costs:

 The type of procedure/s and costs will depend on what/how many skin lesions you are having removed and this is discussed with you at your consultation before proceeding with your treatment.
-You may be asked to send photographs of your skin lesion(s) ahead of your appointment to help to advise you on the most likely procedure/cost in advance, This would be confirmed once you attend your appointment and have been examined in person.
+You may be asked to send photographs of your skin lesion(s) ahead of your appointment to help to advise you on the most likely procedure/cost in advance.
+This would be confirmed once you attend your appointment and have been examined in person.
 Please note that if when you attend your lesion is not deemed appropriate for removal in this service then you will be advised, and only a consultation fee will be charged.

 Understanding wound care before you have your procedure: